Basic Chainsaw Program

 Frequently Asked Questions

-1. How do I get my Basic Chainsaw Certificate of Completion?
+1. How do I get my Basic Chainsaw Certificate?

-1. Find a Level One - Basic Chainsaw Instructor (QST) and enrol
+1. Find a Level One - Basic Chainsaw Course - Register with the Instructor (QST).

-3. Successfully complete the practical evaluation and the written (or verbal) competency conversation at the completion of the 4-day course.
+3. Successfully complete the written (or verbal) exam.

 2. What does the Chainsaw course allow me to do?

-1. Upon receiving a Certificate of Completion, the successful candidate will be allowed to:
+1. Upon receiving a Level 1 Certificate, the successful candidate will be allowed to:

 1. Limb and buck trees that have been fallen, or that have fallen and are laying at or below chest height.